ya0rabbu/ya0rabbu/README.md

 **`UI/UX Designer — On-Site`** &nbsp;&nbsp; **Softvance Delta** &nbsp;&nbsp; `Feb 2025 – Present`

-> Working across healthcare, fintech, and SaaS products.
+> Working across healthcare, fintech, and SaaS products, where complexity is part of the job.
+I focus on turning messy requirements into clean, structured, and usable experiences.
 From wireframes to high-fidelity designs, every step is guided by clarity and real user needs.
-Because when products feel simple, users don't notice the effort behind them.
+Because when products feel simple, users don’t notice the effort behind them.

 ---

 **`Jr. UI/UX Designer — Remote`** &nbsp;&nbsp; **Heva (Tele-health Platform)** &nbsp;&nbsp; `Aug 2024 – Feb 2025`

-> Redesigned the full onboarding journey — simplifying steps, improving flow, removing unnecessary friction.
-Because in healthcare, confusion doesn't just frustrate — it blocks access.
+> The onboarding experience was slow, confusing, and causing users to drop off early.
+I redesigned the full journey to make it faster, clearer, and easier to complete.
+Focused on simplifying steps, improving flow, and removing unnecessary friction points.
+Because in healthcare, confusion doesn’t just frustrate — it blocks access.

 <br/>